 That parochialism of the Holy Spirit would change.
 A democratization occurred.

 1) For example, in the late 1800s, when Protestantism was in decline after the American Civil War, Catholic leaders looked for ways to build and spread their faith.
 Several campaigned for increased devotion to the Sacred Heart (of Christ).
 However, some Catholics felt the word "heart" carried too many connotations of warm, tender affections or "interiority and spirituality."
 And that was definitely not a potent spiritual force in a modern society.

 They needed another compelling image.

-Many then realized that the Third Person of the Trinity had been the "neglected" presence in Catholic teaching.
+Many theologians realized that the Third Person of the Trinity had been the "neglected" presence in Catholic teaching.

-They also realized that the Holy Ghost was really at the heart of "the Church's infallibility," since it was the Spirit who regularly guided the Papacy in formulating its dogmas.
-So logically to increase the Church's authority — as the only repository of divine truth — several men strove to revive ancient Catholic devotion to the Third Person.
+They also realized that the Holy Ghost was really at the heart of "the Church's infallibility," since it was the Spirit who regularly guided the Roman Papacy in formulating its dogmas.
+To increase the Church's authority—as the only repository of divine truth—several men strove to revive ancient Catholic devotion to the Third Person.

 Among them was John Joseph Keane, Bishop of Richmond, Virginia.
 So convinced was he of the power of this movement that he predicted that devotion to the Spirit "would naturally be the dominant devotion of the future church."
 He wrote this in 1883.

-[Consider the article/book review: The Female Spirit Within Christianity.]
+[Consider the book review: The Female Spirit Within Christianity & Judaism.]

 Source: Joseph P. Chinnici, OFM, Devotion to the Holy Spirit in American Catholicism (Mahwah, N.J.: Seabury Press, 1985), pages 35-41.